snowch/ibm-analytics-engine-python/docs/examples.rst

 Prerequisites
 =============

+**API Key**

- - The lifecycle of an IBM Analytics Engine cluster is controlled through Cloud Foundry (e.g. create, delete, status operations).
+The lifecycle of an IBM Analytics Engine cluster is controlled through Cloud Foundry (e.g. create, delete, status operations).
 This python library requires an API key to work with the Cloud Foundry APIs.
-For more information on IBM Cloud API Keys including how to create and download an API Key, see [here](https://console.bluemix.net/docs/iam/userid_keys.html#userapikey)
+For more information on IBM Cloud API Keys including how to create and download an API Key, see https://console.bluemix.net/docs/iam/userid_keys.html#userapikey

+**Installation**

- - Ensure you have installed this library with one of the following:
+Ensure you have installed this library.

 If you want to use the latest version (recommended), install with: